Superrehtard/old_diaspora_wiki/Known-Issues-and-Feature-Requests.md

 ## Known Issues

-* Public posts don't always go out to other pods (AKA the "pod bubble" effect)
+* Public posts don't always go out to other pods (AKA the "pod bubble effect")
 * Searching for someone by Diaspora ID doesn't show the result until you search again a few moments later
 * It doesn't work in IE (to varying degrees)